zerasul/mdbook_en/14sound/sound.md

 # 14. Sound and Music

-For now, we have been working mainly with the visual part; like displaying backgrounds, sprites, colors, backgrounds, etc. But a game is not complete if it doesn't have sound; both sound effects and music to enhance the game experience.
+For now, we have been working with the visual part; like displaying backgrounds, sprites, colors, backgrounds, etc. But a game is not complete if it doesn't have sound; both sound effects and music to enhance the game experience.

 Therefore, it is important to know how to add sound to our game; from the different effects such as attack, character voice or even a more complex effects, it is important to be able to add them and enjoy them once our game is running.